 General organisational information

-Staff handbooks are mutually beneficial to both employers and employees.
+Staff handbooks are mutually beneficial to employers and employees.
 They help employers by allowing them to set clear expectations of their employees through policies and procedures.

 There are five policies and procedures that employers are legally obliged to include in their staff handbooks in most common law jurisdictions:

 Staff handbooks must include disciplinary procedures.
 A disciplinary procedure should include a general outline of the various stages involved in the disciplinary procedure, for example, from a verbal warning to dismissal.
 The following is an example of such a general outline:

 "Depending on the severity of the offence, the Company will follow the disciplinary process outlined below:

 While the Company will generally take disciplinary action in a progressive manner, it reserves the right, in its sole discretion, to decide whether and what disciplinary action will be taken in a given situation."